LeadWoods0902/DandD_Nightmare_Plague/Quests/Contracts/Creature in the Crop.md

 #### Additional
 - Sack of Premium Citra Hops
 #### Bonus / Secret
+- Hop Head companion
-- pet Hop Head
+	- Requirement: Complete the contract without killing the Hop Head

 ## Objectives
 - Find the Creature eating the Crop
 - Kill the Creature
+	- Alt: recruit the creature
+	- Alt: Convince the creature to leave
-	- Alternative:
+	-